Keshav27/Chatbot/README.md

 There are several demonstration files available in this template.

-- `HomeController.java`:
+- `ChatMessageController.java`:

   Shows how to handle simple HTTP requests.

-- `AsyncController.java`:
+- `LoginController.java`:

-  Shows how to do asynchronous programming when handling a request.
+  Shows how to do asynchronous programming when handling a login and register request.

-- `CountController.java`:

-  Shows how to inject a component into a controller and use the component when handling requests.

-## Components
+## Models

-- `Module.java`:

-  Shows how to use Guice to bind all the components needed by your application.

-- `Counter.java`:

-  An example of a component that contains state, in this case a simple counter.

-- `ApplicationTimer.java`:

-  An example of a component that starts when the application starts and stops when the application stops.
+Used to Create various forms .

+-'ChatMessage.scala.html'

+-'Loginform.scala.html'

+-'RegisterForm.scala.html'

+-'MessageForm.scala.html'

+-'User.scala.html'

-## Filters
+## Services

-- `ExampleFilter.java`:

-  A simple filter that adds a header to every response.
+This is used to identify the users and identify the questions asked by the users in chatbot.

+-'ChatMessageService.java'

+-'LoginService.java'